+Three reasons: rockier terrain with fewer access roads, local protection from overdevelopment, and guidebooks that stop at Estepona and the Marbella corridor.
 The western Costa del Sol — roughly from Estepona west towards Manilva and into Casares — remains refreshingly undeveloped.
 Whilst the central coast has given itself over to high-rises and package tourism, this stretch has held firm.
 No major resort infrastructure.
 No sprawling beach clubs.
-Just long stretches of sand, dramatic cliffs, and rocky coves that most visitors simply never find.
+Just long stretches of sand, low cliffs, and rocky coves that most visitors simply never find — the five we cover below all sit within about 5 km of Sabinillas.

 We've lived here long enough to know these stretches intimately.
 On summer weekends when the main beaches are shoulder-to-shoulder with families and sun umbrellas, we slip away to these quieter spots.
 You can actually hear the waves.